Sucubuz/KryptonClient/README.md

 # KryptonClient
 Krypton Client

+# Krypton Client
+This is a fork of the original Krypton, I'm adding features such as Fullbright and Nofall.

+I fixed AutoInvTotem, as it was not working.

+Changelog:
+- Fixed AutoInvTotem
+- Added Fullbright

-# THE ORIGINAL SOURCE IS NOT MINE, IT COMES FROM [KRYPTONCLIENT.COM](https://kryptonclient.com).
+### THE ORIGINAL SOURCE IS NOT MINE, IT COMES FROM [KRYPTONCLIENT.COM](https://kryptonclient.com).